-1.0 Introduction
+1 Introduction

-- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims which in our school are defined as: - To promote quality, excellence and the highest standards of education for all pupils in order to ensure they reach their full potential and receive the highest standards of teaching and learning. - To create a positive and caring atmosphere and environment in which pupils are encouraged and enabled to develop their skills, talents and interests to the full; intellectually, physically and spiritually, regardless of social circumstances, age or religion. - To provide a safe and caring community in which all individuals are valued and respected and to strive for the highest standards in pastoral care. - To engender a spirit of learning so that pupils regard education as a lifelong process. - To offer a range of extra-curricular opportunities and activities to broaden their experiences and to help develop character and personality. - To instil in pupils the values of respect for each other, responsibility for their own actions and self-discipline. - To help pupils adapt to meet the changing needs of society with courtesy, co-operation, commitment, tolerance and compassion. - To place importance on the traditional values of politeness, good manners and sportsmanship.
-Core values include respect, honesty and kindness and pupils are encouraged to treat others as they would like to be treated themselves. - To celebrate the achievements of individuals in all areas of school and community life. - To provide equal access to all for equal opportunities. - 1.2 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.3 A well-structured and coherent curriculum is a fundamental element of the tripartite of education that underpins all successful schools and includes Teaching, Learning and Assessment as in the following model:
+- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims, which are defined as: - To promote quality, excellence and the highest standards of education for all pupils in order to ensure they reach their full potential and receive the highest standards of teaching and learning. - To create a positive and caring atmosphere and environment in which pupils are encouraged and enabled to develop their skills, talents and interests to the full; intellectually, physically and spiritually, regardless of social circumstances, age or religion. - To provide a safe and caring community in which all individuals are valued and respected and to strive for the highest standards in pastoral care. - To engender a spirit of learning so that pupils regard education as a lifelong process. - To offer a range of extra-curricular opportunities and activities to broaden their experiences and to help develop character and personality. - To instil in pupils the values of respect for each other, responsibility for their own actions and self-discipline. - To help pupils adapt to meet the changing needs of society with courtesy, co- operation, commitment, tolerance and compassion. - To place importance on the traditional values of politeness, good manners and sportsmanship.
+Core values include respect, honesty and kindness and pupils are encouraged to treat others as they would like to be treated themselves. - To celebrate the achievements of individuals in all areas of school and community life. - To provide equal access to all for equal opportunities. - 1.2 This policy applies to all pupils, including those in the Early Years. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.

-- 1.4 We aim to provide a curriculum to develop pupils who love learning.
-We understand that the curriculum, both within taught lessons and beyond them, and in everything we say and do, should create an environment where academic risk-taking, questioning and debating, challenging thinking and the freedom to learn from mistakes are all encouraged. - 1.5 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
-We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.6 British Values, which are democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life.
+- 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite of education that underpins all successful schools and includes Teaching, Learning and Assessment as in the following model: - 1.5 We aim to provide a curriculum to develop pupils who love learning.
+We understand that the curriculum, both within taught lessons and beyond them, and in everything we say and do, should create an environment where academic risk-taking, questioning and debating, challenging thinking and the freedom to learn from mistakes are all encouraged. - 1.6 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
+We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience;

+- Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life. - 1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards: